MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 In the rest of this section, you'll provide a number of examples of how to use the various flow control operations and functions provided by the canon to compactly express quantum programs.

-## Applying Operations and Functions over Arrays and Ranges ##
+## Applying operations and functions over arrays and ranges ##

 One of the primary abstractions provided by the canon is that of iteration.
 For instance, consider a unitary of the form $U \otimes U \otimes \cdots \otimes U$ for a single-qubit unitary $U$.
-In Q#, you can use <xref:Microsoft.Quantum.Arrays.IndexRange> to represent this as as a `for` loop over a register:
+In Q#, you can use the <xref:Microsoft.Quantum.Arrays.IndexRange> to represent this as as a `for` loop over a register:

 ```qsharp
 /// # Summary